 How to conduct an ISO 27001 risk assessment

-Conducting a risk assessment can be daunting, but we have simplified the process into seven steps:
+Risk assessments can be daunting, but we’ve simplified the process into seven steps:

 1. Define your risk assessment methodology